hicksjduk/channel/README.md

 a buffer size of 0, this means that a `put()` will block until a matching `get()` request is received.)

 A routine reads from the channel by calling its `get()` method.
-This removes and returns the first item in the channel; if the channel is empty, the call blocks until there is something there.
+This removes and returns the first item in the channel; if the channel is empty, the call blocks until there is something there or the channel is closed.
 In Go, which supports multiple return values from a call,
-reading from a channel returns both the value read, and a flag which says whether a value was actually read; this is simulated in Java by returning a `GetResult` object, in which there is a `containsValue` flag, and a `value` which is only meaningful if `containsValue` is `true`.
+reading from a channel returns both the value read, and a flag which says whether a value was actually read (which may not be the case if the channel was closed);
+this is simulated in Java by returning a `GetResult` object, in which there is a `containsValue` flag, and a `value` which is only meaningful if `containsValue` is `true`.

 Go provides an easy way to read and process values from a channel using its `range` operator.
 This implementation likewise provides the `range()` method.
 You pass to this method a `Consumer` of the data type handled by the channel, and it repeatedly calls the channel's `get()` method, and passes each value retrieved to the specified `Consumer`, until the channel is closed.
+In a Go range statement, the iteration can be explicitly terminated by a `break`, `continue` or `return` statement within the code that processes the value.
+In Java, this is not possible because the processing happens in a separate routine; however, explicit termination can be achieved by throwing a `RangeBreakException` within the processing code.

 A channel can only be used for communication until it is closed, which is done by calling its `close()` method.
 Closing a channel is often used